Katya is a birth control pill. It contains a combination of two artificial hormones which help to prevent pregnancy.

 Is it right for me?

-Let us help you find out.
-Complete our simple questionnaire and a doctor will assess your answers, and determine your suitability for the medicine.
+If you’re looking for a fast and easy way to get your prescription treatment delivered to your door, we can help.
+Complete our simple questionnaire and a doctor will assess your answers.
 Following approval, your items will be dispensed by our UK-based pharmacy, and shipped to your door via express 24-hour delivery.